Strong Cosmic Censorship in accelerating spacetime: Scalar perturbation of the accelerating black hole

 We perform a field decomposition of $\varphi$ as

-where $\omega\equiv\omega_R+i \omega_I $ is the frequency of the mode, whose imaginary part determines whether the field is convergent or divergent.
-Considering the periodicity of the coordinate $\phi$, we have the azimuthal harmonic index as $m=m_0 P_\theta^-$ [cf. (\ref{ptm})] with $m_0$ an integer.
-Without loss of generality, one can assume $m_0\geq 0$.
+where $\omega\equiv\omega_R+i \omega_I $ represents the frequency of the mode, and its imaginary part determines whether the field is convergent or divergent.
+Considering the periodicity of the coordinate $\phi$, we obtain the azimuthal harmonic index $m=m_0 P_\theta^-$ [cf. eq. (\ref{ptm})], where $m_0$ is an integer.
+Without loss of generality, we can assume that $m_0\geq 0$.